mjspriggs/overview/glossary/glossary.md

 ### Managed Service Provider (MSP)
 {: #x6418711}

 An IBM Business Partner that provides IT services on a contractual basis to maintain clients' computers, networks or software.
-They manage services on-site at the clients' data center, remotely in the clients’ data center, or in a third-party data center.
+They manage services on-site at the clients' data center, remotely in the clients' data center, or in a third-party data center.

 ### master key
 {: #x2908413}